ysnd/embedded-learning-lab/README.md

 # embedded-learning
 an embedded jorney for myself to learning all about

-THIS FOR MY LEARNING of EMBEDDED SYSYEM
+This is for my learning journey in Embedded System

-##The Main Purporse
+## The Main Purporse
 Learning and Practicing Embedded System form Arduino level to bare metal embedded engineer professional.

-##Tools which used in this course
+## Tools which used in this course
 - ESP32
 - Arduino (Nano, Mega)
 - Raspberry Pi 5